NanoComp/meep/doc/docs/Scheme_Tutorials/Basics.md

 There are six columns (in addition to the label), comma-delimited for easy import into other programs.
 The meaning of these columns is as follows.
 [Harminv](https://github.com/stevengj/harminv) analyzes the fields $f(t)$ at the given point, and expresses this as a sum of modes (in the specified bandwidth):

-$$f(t) = \sum_n a_n e^{-iω_n t}$$ for complex amplitudes $a_n$ and complex frequencies $ω_n$.
+$$f(t) = \sum_n a_n e^{-i \omega_n t}$$

+for complex amplitudes $a_n$ and complex frequencies ω$_n$.
 The six columns relate to these quantities.
-The first column is the *real* part of $ω_n$, expressed in our usual $2π c$ units, and the second column is the *imaginary* part &mdash; a *negative* imaginary part corresponds to an exponential decay.
+The first column is the *real* part of ω$_n$, expressed in our usual 2πc units, and the second column is the *imaginary* part &mdash; a *negative* imaginary part corresponds to an exponential decay.
 This decay rate, for a cavity, is more often expressed as a dimensionless "lifetime" $Q$, defined by:

-$$Q = \frac{\mathrm{Re}\,ω}{-2 \mathrm{Im}\,ω}.$$
+$$Q = \frac{\mathrm{Re}\,\omega}{-2 \mathrm{Im}\,\omega}.$$

-$Q$ is the number of optical periods for the energy to decay by $\exp(-2π)$, and $1/Q$ is the fractional bandwidth at half-maximum of the resonance peak in Fourier domain.
+$Q$ is the number of optical periods for the energy to decay by $\exp(-2\pi)$, and 1/$Q$ is the fractional bandwidth at half-maximum of the resonance peak in Fourier domain.
 This $Q$ is the third column of the output.
 The fourth and fifth columns are the absolute value $|a_n|$ and complex amplitudes $a_n$.
-The last column is a crude measure of the error in the frequency (both real and imaginary)...if the error is much larger than the imaginary part, for example, then you can't trust the $Q$ to be accurate. **Note**: *this error is only the uncertainty in the signal processing*, and tells you nothing about the errors from finite resolution, finite cell size, and so on!
+The last column is a crude measure of the error in the frequency (both real and imaginary).
+If the error is much larger than the imaginary part, for example, then you can't trust the $Q$ to be accurate.
+Note: *this error is only the uncertainty in the signal processing*, and tells you nothing about the errors from finite resolution, finite cell size, and so on.

 An interesting question is how long should we run the simulation, after the sources are turned off, in order to analyze the frequencies.
 With traditional Fourier analysis, the time would be proportional to the frequency resolution required, but with `harminv` the time is much shorter.
 For example, there are three modes.
 The last has a $Q$ of 1677, which means that the mode decays for about 2000 periods or about 2000/0.175 = 10<sup>4</sup> time units.
-We have only analyzed it for about 300 time units, however, and the estimated uncertainty in the frequency is $10^{-7}$ (with an actual error of about $10^{-6}$, from below)!
-In general, you need to increase the run time to get more accuracy, and to find very high $Q$ values, but not by much—in our own work, we have successfully found $Q=10^9$ modes by analyzing only 200 periods.
+We have only analyzed it for about 300 time units, however, and the estimated uncertainty in the frequency is 10<sup>-7</sup> (with an actual error of about 10<sup>-6</sup>, from below).
+In general, you need to increase the run time to get more accuracy, and to find very high $Q$ values, but not by much.
+In some cases, modes with $Q$ of around 10<sup>9</sup> can be found with only 200 periods.

 In this case, we found three modes in the specified bandwith, at frequencies of 0.118, 0.147, and 0.175, with corresponding $Q$ values of 81, 316, and 1677.
 As was shown by [Marcatilli in 1969](https://ieeexplore.ieee.org/document/6769758/), the $Q$ of a ring resonator increases *exponentially* with the product of ω and ring radius.
 Suppose that we want to actually see the field patterns of these modes.
 No problem: we just re-run the simulation with a *narrow*-band source around each mode and output the field at the end.